microsoft/ParrotServe/INSTALL.md

 pip install -e .
 ```

-(Optional) MLC-LLM and OpenAI are a special type of engines.
+(Optional) MLC-LLM is a special type of engine.

 If you used MLC-LLM engines, Follow the official guide of [MLC-LLM](https://github.com/mlc-ai/mlc-llm) to install it, including the pre-compiled library and weights.
 The recommended commit refers to `3rdparty` folder.